 Fact: Did you know that Fentanyl is up to 50 times more powerful than heroin and is relatively easy and cheap to make?

-The problem with Fentanyl and other synthetic opioids is that they are often mixed with other, equally addictive drugs, such as heroin and cocaine, especially when purchased by patients on the streets.
-In that case, it is nearly impossible to hold the drug manufacturers liable for wrongful death.
+The problem with Fentanyl and other synthetic opioids are that they are often mixed with other, equally addictive drugs, such as heroin and cocaine, especially when purchased by patients on the streets.
+In that case, it is nearly impossible to hold drug manufacturers liable for wrongful death.

 But when a patient dies from a drug overdose and the drug was purchased through a pharmacy, the legal theory of product liability may apply as long as your case falls into one of the following three categories:

 As you can see, it is actually possible to hold drug manufacturers liable for deaths caused by drug overdose.
 Consult with our attorney from the Law Offices of Howard Craig Kornberg to speak about the legal options available in your particular case.
 Call our offices at 310-997-0904 today.